 - 3 tablespoons heavy whipping cream

-- In a large bowl, cream butter and sugar until light and fluffy.
+- In a large mixing bowl, cream butter and sugar.
 Beat in eggs and vanilla.
-Combine the flour, cocoa, baking powder and soda; gradually add to creamed mixture alternately with milk, beating well after each addition.
+Combine the flour, cocoa, baking powder and soda; add to creamed mixture alternately with milk.

 - Line a greased 15-in. x 10-in. x 1-in. baking pan with waxed paper; grease the paper.
 Spread batter evenly into pan.
 Bake at 350° for 15-20 minutes or until cake springs back when lightly touched in center.
 Cool for 10 minutes before removing from pan to a wire rack; carefully remove paper.
 Cool completely.

 - For filling, puree raspberries in a food processor.
 Strain, reserving juice and discarding seeds.
 Place juice in a small saucepan.
 Sprinkle with gelatin; let stand for 1 minute.
 Cook and stir over low heat until gelatin is completely dissolved.
 Cool to room temperature.

 - In a small mixing bowl, beat cream until it begins to thicken.
 Add confectioners' sugar and vanilla; beat until stiff peaks form.
 Gently fold into raspberry mixture.

 - Trim edges from cake.
 Cut into four 7-1/2-in. x 4-1/2-in. rectangles.
 Place one rectangle on a serving platter; spread with a third of the filling.
 Repeat layers twice.
 Top with remaining rectangle.